Isaiah Taylor: Anadolu Efes (2022)

 On November 1, 2022, he signed with Anadolu Efes of the Turkish Basketbol Süper Ligi (BSL).
 On January 1, 2023, his contract option was not picked up by the EuroLeague champions.

-Žalgiris Kaunas (2023–present)
+Žalgiris Kaunas (2023)

 On January 6, 2023, Taylor signed with Žalgiris Kaunas of the Lithuanian Basketball League (LKL) for the rest of the 2022–23 season, replacing the injured Keenan Evans.
+He helped Žalgiris win the LKL championship, winning the MVP of the finals in the process, and helped Žalgiris reach the EuroLeague playoffs.
+On June 27, 2023, he parted ways with the club.

+Shanxi Loongs (2023–2024)

+On September 13, 2023, Taylor signed with Shanxi Loongs of the Chinese Basketball Association (CBA).